directus/directus/docs/getting-started/support.md

 ### Does Directus support Mongo/NoSQL?

 Not currently.
 Directus has been built specifically for wrapping _relational_ databases.
-While we could force Mongo to use tables, columns, and rows via Mongoose object modeling, that approach to faking a relational structure in a by-design non-structured environment like Mongo doesn't make a lot of sense.
-We realize many users are interested in this feature, and will continue to explore its possibility.
+While we could force Mongo to use tables, columns, and rows via Mongoose object modeling, that approach of "faking" a relational structure in a non-structured environment like Mongo doesn't make a lot of sense.
+We do realize many users are interested in this feature, and will continue to explore its possibility.

 ### Why haven't you added this feature, or fixed that issue yet?